flojoy-ai/docs/docs/getting-started.md

    - You can provide optional argument `-r` which will shut down the existing redis server and spin up a fresh one

-## Previous work of note
+## Comparable products and projects

 - [Ryven - Flow-based visual scripting for Python](https://ryven.org/) - Heroic open-source effort by a single grad student
-- [Datablocks](https://datablocks.pro/) - Same idea as Flojoy, but code blocks are JavaScript instead of Python
+- [Datablocks](https://datablocks.pro/) - Similar idea tp Flojoy, but code blocks are JavaScript instead of Python
 - [Apache Airflow Graph View](https://airflow.apache.org/docs/apache-airflow/stable/ui.html#graph-view).
 Famous project with some nice DAG visualizers, but requires coding and significant learning investment.
-Flojoy aspires to enable non-coders with similar Python-based ETL capabilities, within minutes of first using the app.
+Flojoy aspires to enable non-coders with similar Python-based ETL capabilities, within seconds of first using the app.
 - Alteryx - de facto commercial product for visual ETL scripting
 - LabVIEW - de facto commercial product for visual DAQ scripting
 - AWS Step Function - AWS visual scripting product for ETL and AI